Ochuw200/ProjectSalesPerformanceOverview/README.md

 3. Power BI
 Dashboard Creation: Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
 Include slicers for interactive analysis of customer data.

+### Reports
+This project analyzes retail sales data to uncover insights on top-selling products, regional performance, and monthly trends.
+Using Excel for data exploration, SQL for querying key metrics, and Power BI for visualization, it delivers an interactive dashboard showcasing sales overviews, product performance, and regional contributions.

 ### Installation
 Clone the repository and install the dependencies: